tajncteam/CSC3210-TAJNC/A2/tasks/3/README.md

    + OpenMP is an application programming interface (API) that provides a multi-threading, shared model for applications.
 The #pragma is a compiler-specific directive.
 In OpenMP, pragmas are used to instanciate OpenMP objects or to control how the program works.

 + What applications benefit from multi-core (list four)?
-    + Application performance improvements.
+    + Backend applications such as database and web servers.
+    + Photo and video editing applications such as Adobe Photoshop family.
+    + 3D modeling and rendering programs such as AutoCAD, Solidworks.
-    +
+    + Graphics-intensive games.

 + Why Multicore? (why not single core, list four)
     + Cost reduction.
     + Performance improvement.
     + Tremendous power savings.
     + CPU clock speed cannot be higher than the speed of light. (clock speed is limited)

 ### **Part2**